Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

       take on some risk of counterfeits.
 (At least returns are easy.)
     * [Adafruit][adatemp] and [Pimoroni][digitemp] both have very nice
       versions for a few dollars more.
+  * **DHT11 / DHT22** - These are older sensors and seem to be less
+    accurate, although YMMV.
+    * They seem to be made by a variety of manufacturers, all in China, and I'm unclear where the design originated or if any manufacturer is regarded as the "best".
+In general, they seem to have a mixed reputation for both accuracy and lifespan.
+    * The DHT22 is more accurate and a bit more expensive than the DHT11, although the same library works with both flavors.
+  * **DS18B20** - Originally designed and produced by Dallas
+    Semiconductor (later Maxim, now part of Analog Devices), these are a bit slower to respond than the Bosch, but don't require a PCB and can often be found in packages suited for wet environments, poking into ductwork, etc.
+    * They use the "OneWire" (or "1-Wire") protocol rather than I2C, with a combined clock/data line and 'parasite power' capability.
+  * **Sensirion SHT30** - An alternative to the Bosch, the SHT30 seems
+    to be a bit cheaper and well-regarded for the price.
+It's I2C.
+    * Adafruit sells both breakout-board and nice weatherproofed enclosed- probe models, although the latter cost substantially more.

 * You probably also want **some sort of substrate** to assemble everything on.
 Use whatever you prefer.